Donald Whitton: Biography

 Whitton was born in London, Ontario, Canada in August 1923.
 From a young age, he showed an aptitude for music, studying piano and cello.
 He continued to study until World War II was declared.
 Like many other young Canadians, he enlisted, joining the 4th Royal Canadian Field Artillery Regiment (4RCA).
 Stationed in England until shortly after the D-Day invasion, Whitton and his unit joined the extremely heavy fighting during the Caen/Falaise battles in Normandy.
 As part of the 2nd Infantry Division, 2nd Canadian Corps, 4RCA suffered heavy casualties in the terrible battles of Normandy, Belgium, the Netherlands (Woensdrecht), and the Rhineland (Hochwald).
-In addition, it was the target of the first-ever bombing attack by a jet plane (an ME262).
+In addition, it was the target of the first-ever bombing attack by a jet plane (an Me 262).
 With 4RCA, Whitton operated in the dangerous role of forwarding observation signaler, which placed him on the front line with the infantry.
 Casualty rates among artillery observation teams were very high, but he survived the long odds to see VE day.
 With the fighting over in Europe, he decided to answer an audition call for forces musicians.
 Playing on a borrowed instrument, he was successful, even though he'd been unable to practice since the start of the war.
 He was transferred to an entertainment unit in England where he spent the next year as a cellist with a forces orchestra.
 On his return home, he decided to take a music degree from the University of Toronto.

 Cornelius Ysselstyn, a famed Canadian cellist at the time, accepted Donald as a student.
 Donald once again showed great promise.
 He went on in the next five years to study with many great cellists, including the genius cellist-editor Leonard Rose.

 Whitton auditioned for the Toronto Symphony Orchestra (TSO) in 1948, and was awarded the position of principal's assistant the following year.
 While in Toronto he also joined the CBC Radio Orchestra, and several other small music groups.
 In 1960 Donald quit the TSO, but remained in the CBC radio orchestra.
 For the next eight years Whitton remained in Toronto, recording with various artists, and playing in dozens of chamber groups, as well as joining the group Lighthouse.
 In 1970 Donald heard about the newly created National Arts Centre Orchestra, in Ottawa, Ontario, Canada, and that it was in need of musicians.
 Donald, without hesitation, left both Lighthouse, and the CBC radio orchestra to audition for the NACO, 450 km north-east of Toronto to Ottawa.
 He landed the top spot as the founding principal cellist of the NACO.
-During this period Donald took up teaching, and taught some of Canada's current cellists, the most notable of these being; Julian Armour,and Jan Järvlepp.
+During this period Donald took up teaching, and taught some of Canada's current cellists, the most notable of these being; Julian Armour, and Jan Järvlepp.
 In 1984 he was a tone judge for the Violin society of America's international competition.
 After retiring from the NACO, in 1994, he continued to teach, and contribute to the Ottawa arts scene.
 He died in Ottawa in April 2018 at the age of 94.